Taxation of Short Sales

 Example: How a Short Sale of Stock Already Owned Affects the Holding Period

-The gain or loss on an uncovered short sale is reported in the year that the position was closed out, even if settlement of the trade occurs in the following tax year.
+The gain or loss on an uncovered short sale is reported when the position was closed out, even if settlement of the trade occurs in the next tax year.

 Example: Determining Whether a Short Sale Was Long-Term or Short-Term

-If you already own the shorted stock and the shorted stock was sold at a higher price than what you paid for the original stock, then tax law treats the sale as a constructive sale, even though you did not technically close out your position.
-Gain is determined based on the short sale proceeds and a new holding period for the original stock begins on the date of the short sale.
-If the price received on the shorted stock is less than the tax basis of the your long position, then a gain or loss is reported when the short position is closed out.
-If the shares of stock become worthless before the sale is closed, then the gain is recognized when the shares become worthless.
+If you already own the shorted stock and the shorted stock was sold at a higher price than what you paid for the original stock, tax law treats the sale as a constructive sale, even though you did not technically close out your position.
+Gain is based on the short sale proceeds, and a new holding period for the original stock begins on the short sale date.
+If the price received on the shorted stock is less than the tax basis of the your long position, a gain or loss is reported when the short position is closed.
+If the shares of stock become worthless before the sale is closed, the gain is recognized when the shares become worthless.

-However, a constructive sale does not have to be reported if the transaction was closed before the 30th day after the end of your tax year and the appreciated financial position was held, unhedged, for at least 60 days afterwards.
-If a short sale is not closed by the 30th day of the following tax year, then it is deemed to have been closed on the earlier of either:
+However, a constructive sale need not be reported if the transaction was closed before the 30th day after the end of the tax year and the appreciated financial position was held, unhedged, for at least 60 days afterwards.
+A short sale not closed by the 30th day of the next tax year is deemed to have been closed on the earlier of either:

 One thing to note is that you could buy stock against which you have a short position, but still not close out your position.
 In other words, the mere fact that you bought stock that you have also sold short does not automatically close out the short sale until the shares are delivered to the broker with the instructions to close the short sale.
 Nonetheless, tax law treats the acquisition of the stock while a short position is held in the same stock as a closing of the short sale, even if it was not actually closed out.